HQSquantumsimulations/struqture/documentation/src/physical_types/mixed_systems.md

 mdp = mixed_systems.MixedDecoherenceProduct([dp], [bp], [fp])
 ```

-In rust the equivalent string representation cannot be used in function and method arguments.
+In Rust the equivalent string representation cannot be used in function and method arguments.

 ```rust
 use struqture::prelude::*;